 I have also made this recipe using the type of fish I’ve never cooked with before – Arctic Char.
 Arctic Char looks very similar to trout, and it’s closely related to both salmon and trout.
 Therefore, this recipe will also work with salmon and arctic char.
 Very easy and versatile!

 One of the best trout recipes I've tried is simply cooking the trout in the skillet in olive oil, and then adding garlic, lemon juice, white wine, fresh parsley and butter.
 Gluten free, healthy, easy-to-make and delicious!
+Low-carb dinner rich in lean protein and omega-3 fatty acids.
 A family favorite!
 Perfect way to cook an amazing fish: trout.

 - 1.5 pounds trout or salmon, or arctic char - 2 large fish fillets with skin on the bottom